From Six Functors Formalisms to Derived Motivic Measures: Lifting the Gillet-Soul e Motivic Measure

 \subsection{Some Other Approaches}

-In spite of the machinery which we have built above, there are several other potential approaches that one can take to the problem of constructing a derived lift to the Gillet-Soul\'e motivic measure.
+In addition to the machinery which we have built above, there are several other potential approaches that one can take to the problem of constructing a derived lift to the Gillet-Soul\'e motivic measure.
 One of them, using the language of cofibration categories and topological triangulated categories, \cite{Schw} , is very likely equivalent to the approach above.
-The other, making use of recent work by Cisinski and Bunke \cite{BunCis} on the K-theory of additive categories, is almost surely not.
-We will discuss the former method, but forego discussion of the latter, and simply state that it exists.
+This approach is similar to one developed independently in the excellent paper of Braunling, Groechenig, and Nanavaty \cite{BGN}, although their approach makes use of a model for the K-theory of DG categories more akin to that defined above for stable categories.
+As such, it also seems likely equivalent.
+There is another possible approach one could take making use of recent work by Cisinski and Bunke \cite{BunCis} on the K-theory of additive categories which is almost surely not equivalent to any of the above.
+We will discuss the former method, but forego further discussion of the latter two, referring the interested reader to \cite{BGN} and \cite{BunCis}.

 Given any pretriangulated DG-category $\cC$, one can construct a cofibration category (which is, in this case, a Waldhausen category) lying between it and $\textbf{Ho}(\cC)$ as follows.
 One defines the \emph{cycle category} of $\cC$, denoted $\cZ(\cC)$, to be the additive category with the same objects as $\cC$, but for any $X, Y\in\text{Ob}(\cC)$, $\Hom_{\cZ(\cC)}(X, Y)=\Ker(\Hom_\cC(X, Y)^0\overset{d}{\to}\Hom_\cC(X, Y)^1)$ (the "closed morphisms" of degree $0$ in $\Hom_\cC(X, Y)$) with the composition induced by that of $\cC$.